Szuzs/Web-Feature-Ideas/README.md

 # Web-Feature-Ideas

 This tool allows you to access web-based features that are broadly supported by most browsers, offering at least 95% coverage.
+It gets the data from the 'Can I Use' website.

 ## How to use
 Choose the number of web features you need.
 Optionally, you can filter by categories by selecting or deselecting the category checkboxes.
 By default, the tool suggests 5 feature ideas across all categories.